Compressed data structures for Heegaard splittings: Introduction

-\emph{Heegaard splittings} are one of these alternatives.
+Abstracting modern approaches \cite{burke_et_al:LIPIcs.SoCG.2025.28, burton2014cusped, burton2020next, burton2015edge} of the construction of censuses of topological spaces, one requires 1. compact data structures to represent massive amounts of (candidate) spaces and the iterative construction of all spaces up to a maximum complexity; 2. efficient operations to disqualify inputs (such as {composite} knots, links, non-prime 3-manifolds) and simplify the representation combinatorics (Reidemeister moves, Pachner moves, etc); and, 3. methods for discriminating spaces, such as invariants.
+For 3-manifolds, these steps are often addressed through \emph{triangulations}---homeomorphic copies described by a finite set of tetrahedra and gluing rules among their faces---of complexity usually measured by the number of tetrahedra.
+On the other hand, theoretical bounds on the minimal number of tetrahedra to represent some spaces \cite{datta2007minimal, jaco20030, jaco2006layered, matveev2007algorithmic} and the difficulty of generating particular structures, such as hyperbolicity \cite{matveev2007algorithmic}, can limit the effectiveness of triangulation-based censuses.

+\emph{Heegaard splittings} emerge as an alternative to triangulations.
 They depict a closed 3-manifold $M$ as the result of gluing two better-behaved pieces called \emph{handlebodies} along a common boundary.
-Heegaard splittings can also be combinatorially described by \emph{Heegaard diagrams}, two sets of curves in a surface whose intersection pattern conveys a lot of topological information about $M$.
-We suggest here a new data structure to represent Heegaard diagrams based on \emph{normal coordinates}, of a size as large as the \emph{binary} of the number of intersection points between the two sets of curves.
-The gain in measuring the complexity of 3-manifolds through this notion is not to be overlooked: we present in Remark \ref{rm: layered triangulation} families of manifolds whose complexities of diagrams grow linearly on the size of the input, but whose (direct) triangulations use exponentially many tetrahedra.
-What is more important, however, is that due to the proliferation of efficient operations on normal coordinates in the last two decades \cite{Erickson2013, lackenby2024some, schaefer2002algorithms, schaefer2008computing, Stefankovic}, we are able to establish polynomial time algorithms even in this compressed notion of complexity, leading to basic manipulations of Heegaard splittings and 3-manifolds.
+Splittings can also be combinatorially described by \emph{Heegaard diagrams}, two sets of curves in a surface whose intersection pattern conveys much of the topological information about $M$.
+We suggest here a new data structure to represent Heegaard diagrams based on \emph{normal coordinates}, of a size as large as the \emph{binary} of the number of intersections between the two sets of curves.
+The gain in measuring the complexity of 3-manifolds through this notion is not to be overlooked: we present in Section \ref{sec: examples and experiments} families of manifolds whose diagrams' complexity grows linearly with the size of the input, but whose triangulations necessarily use exponentially many tetrahedra.
+However, what is more important is that due to the proliferation of efficient operations in normal coordinates \cite{Erickson2013, lackenby2024some, schaefer2002algorithms, schaefer2008computing, Stefankovic}, we can establish polynomial-time algorithms even in this compressed notion of complexity, leading to basic manipulations of Heegaard splittings and the computation of simple 3-manifold invariants such as the fundamental and homology groups.
+Moreover, as we point out in Remark \ref{rm: co-NP}, some important complexity results about 3-manifolds---such as sphere (co-)recognition---are still preserved if we assume compressed inputs, which tells us much about the inherent difficulty of these problems.
 We hope that these techniques are useful for the study and classification of topological spaces that are beyond the reach of efficiency when represented by other methods.